 Love is for the lucky.

 336- In Rainbows, Radiohead - In my mind this album gave OK Computer a run for it's money.
 So really I'm saying it's in Radiohead's top 2 albums.
 It didn't break ground like OKC or Kid A but it didn't need to.
 It's a more simple album with solid songs and more than anything, the whole album has a very clear directive and cohesiveness to it.
 And watching them perform it live (Live From The Basement) showed me that every bit and texture they used on this album was purposeful and reproducible.
 Some of my favorites, All I Need, Recknor, and House of Cards.
-Disc 2 from this recording session is also packed full a greats like Bnagers + Mash.
+Disc 2 from this recording session is also packed full a greats like Bnagers + Mash.330 - Tonight's the Night, Neil Young - A sad album about death and drugs.
+Or at least that's what I guess.
+Young's voice in its shaky and ragged quality is in its element.
+Borrowed Tune for sure, and Tired Eyes.

 329 - In the Jungle Groove, James Brown - Yes, yes, and yes!!!
 Funk in all ways James Brown.
 In all ways awesome.
 Try listening to the first song It's a New Day (which has by far my favorite scream, like ever) and not want to dance and hug a stranger tight and big.
 Seriously, listen to this album.
 Horns and drums, guitars and bums.
 (I don't know what that means but it sounds right.)